-Ambrogini et al. studied 50 patients with asymptomatic PHPT (151) showed minimal but significant baseline differences between PHPT and normal subjects in emotional role function score that improved following surgery.
+Ambrogini et al. studied 50 patients with asymptomatic PHPT (149) showed minimal but significant baseline differences between PHPT and normal subjects in emotional role function score that improved following surgery.
 Between-group analysis demonstrated a benefit of parathyroidectomy in bodily pain, general health, vitality and mental health.
 No differences were noted in any of the other SF-36 or SCL-90 domains between the two groups, and no worsening in the non-operated group was noted.
+Walker et al. (150-151) have published their experience and commented on the neurocognitive domains after successful parathyroid surgery.
+In some, but not in all domains, improvement was seen, with the control population being individuals without primary hyperparathyroidism who had the same test 6 months apart and did not change.

+In the study of Roman et al (152), successful parathyroidectomy was associated with improvements in depressive and anxiety symptoms as well as visuospatial and verbal memory.
+It is noteworthy that although these 5 studies in which neurocognitive changes were monitoried after successful parathyroidectomy, improvement in certain domains is not consistent from study to study.
 Although these recent studies are helpful in the overall assessment of this putative extraskeletal manifestation of PHPT, much more work will be needed before one can be sure about the extent to which the neurocognitive functioning is altered at baseline and subsequently improved following successful parathyroidectomy.
 For this reason, the Workshop Panel does not recommend that neurocognitive function be used as a criterion for decision-making in asymptomatic PHPT.